duanwujie/debian-policy-chinese/policy/upgrading-checklist.rst

     No package for a 64 bit architecture may install files to ``/usr/lib64/`` or any subdirectory.

+9.2.3
+    The canonical non-existent home directory is ``/nonexistent``.

 11.8.3
     The required behaviour of ``x-terminal-emulator -e`` has been clarified, and updated to replace a false claim about the